Home » EV Charger Installation Services in Los Angeles

 Level 1 vs Level 2 Charging

-Level 2 uses a 240V dedicated circuit, typically 20A to 60A, for faster charging.
-Most homeowners prefer Level 2 because it can add meaningful range during an evening.
-We size the circuit based on the charger’s continuous load and manufacturer specs, then verify voltage drop for the distance and environment.
-Outdoor installs use weather rated equipment and protected conduit runs.
+Level 2 uses a 240V dedicated circuit, typically sized between 20A and 60A depending on the charger and the vehicle.
+It can add 20 to 30 or more miles of range per hour, which means most drivers wake up to a full charge after overnight use.
+We size the circuit based on the charger’s continuous load rating and manufacturer specifications, then verify voltage drop for the actual run distance and environment.
+Outdoor installations use weather-rated equipment and protected conduit runs.
+Most homeowners in areas like Encino, Culver City, Beverly Hills, and throughout the basin choose Level 2 for this reason.

 Choosing the Right Charger

 Speed, location, and safety drive the decision.
-For most homes, a 40A or 50A Level 2 unit balances speed with panel capacity.
-Hardwired units are common outdoors and for higher amperage.
-Plug in units are flexible when a protected 240V receptacle is suitable.
-We recommend models that carry a recognized listing, offer solid cable strain relief, and have useful cord management for daily use.
+For most homes, a 40A or 50A Level 2 unit balances charging speed with practical panel capacity.
+Hardwired units are standard for outdoor installations and higher-amperage setups.
+Plug-in units offer more flexibility when a protected 240V receptacle in a covered location is suitable.
+We recommend equipment that carries a recognized safety listing, has solid cable strain relief, and offers practical cord management for daily use rather than just the lowest purchase price.

 Permits, Inspections, and Timeline

-On installation day, a standard home Level 2 charger usually takes a few hours once we’re on site.
-That includes protecting finishes, running conduit or cable along the agreed path, mounting the charger, making terminations at the panel, labeling, and commissioning the unit.
+A standard home Level 2 installation typically takes a few hours once we are on site.
+That includes protecting finishes, running conduit or cable along the agreed path, mounting the charger, making terminations at the panel, labeling the new circuit, and commissioning the unit with your vehicle.
 If walls or ceilings are finished, we use strategic access points to minimize patching.
-Where runs are longer, detached garages, panels on the opposite side of the home, or exterior trenching, plan for additional time.
-We’ll let you know in advance if pours, coring, or asphalt/landscape restoration will add a return visit.
+Where runs require exterior trenching, concrete coring, or work on opposite sides of the home, we communicate that in advance so there are no surprises on the day of work.

 Costs and What Affects Price

-Costs depend on the distance from panel to charger location, whether the run is surface mounted or in wall, outdoor weather rating and protection, and whether a panel upgrade or sub panel is needed.
-Share a clear photo of your main panel with the door open, any sub panels, and the desired charger location when you request an estimate.
-This helps us price accurately and schedule faster.
+Pricing depends on the distance from panel to charger location, whether the run is surface-mounted conduit or in-wall, outdoor weather rating and protection requirements, and whether a panel upgrade or subpanel is needed.
+Trenching, concrete coring, and bollard installation add cost on commercial and multi-unit projects.
+For an accurate quote, share a clear photo of your main panel with the door open, any subpanels, and the desired charger location when you request an estimate.
+This lets us prepare before the visit and give you a more precise range upfront.

 Related Electrical Services

-Plan your charging project with complementary upgrades that improve reliability and safety.
-See our electrical panel upgrades, wiring and dedicated circuits, whole house surge protection, and emergency electrical repairs.
+Plan your charging project with complementary upgrades that improve reliability and capacity.
+See our wiring and dedicated circuits and emergency electrical repairs.

 Frequently Asked Questions